mat-mathews/wex_scatter/README.md

 If the `--summarize-consumers` flag is used:

 1.  **Identify Relevant Files:** After the filtering steps above, the script knows which specific `.cs` file(s) in each consuming project were responsible for it matching the criteria (e.g., the file containing the specific class name or method call).
-2.  **Call Gemini API:** For each of these relevant files, the script reads its content and sends it to the configured Google Gemini model (e.g., `gemini-1.5-flash`).
+2.  **Call Gemini:** For each of these relevant files, the script reads its content and sends it to the configured Google Gemini model (e.g., `gemini-1.5-flash`).
 3.  **Generate Summary:** The prompt asks the API for a concise summary (2-3 sentences) of the file's primary purpose.
 4.  **Store Result:** The summary text (or an error message if generation fails) is stored alongside the consumer information.

-*Note: Using this involves making API calls to Google Cloud.*

 ## Pipeline Mapping